-After leading Washington University to the 2009 National Championship, Edwards was named the National Association of Basketball Coaches (NABC) and Molten/DIII News Division III National Coach of the Year.
+After leading Washington University to the 2009 National Championship, he was named the National Association of Basketball Coaches (NABC) and Molten/DIII News Division III National Coach of the Year.

 In 2007-08, Edwards guided WU to its first-ever NCAA Division III National Championship, a 25-6 overall record and a second-straight Final Four appearance.
-He also mentored D3hoops.com, DIII News, Jostens Awards Recipient and ESPN The Magazine Academic All-America honoree, Troy Ruths.
+He also mentored D3hoops.com and DIII News All-American, Jostens Awards Recipient and ESPN The Magazine Academic All-America honoree, Troy Ruths.

 The 2009-10 team ended the season with a 24-3 overall record, and advanced to the second round of the NCAA Tournament.
 The Bears also captured their 10th UAA title with a 13-1 conference mark.
 Graduate student Sean Wallis and senior Aaron Thompson earned All-America honors, becoming the sixth and seventh players in school history to earn All-America accolades in multiple seasons.

-After winning a combined 17 games in his first three seasons, Edwards has guided the Bears to a school-record 29 consecutive winning seasons, while playing a demanding NCAA Division III schedule each year.
+After winning a combined 17 games in his first three seasons, Edwards guided the Bears to a school-record 34 consecutive winning seasons, while playing a demanding NCAA Division III schedule each year.

-In 2006-07, Edwards was named the D3Hoops.com Midwest Region Coach of the Year after guiding the Bears to the Final Four for the first time in program history.
-Washington U. tied the school record for most wins in a season with a 25-5 overall record, and finished third in the NCAA Tournament, its highest finish in school history.
+In 2006-07, Edwards was named the D3hoops.com Midwest Region Coach of the Year after guiding the Bears to the Final Four for the first time in program history.
+WashU tied the school record for most wins in a season with a 25-5 overall record, and finished third in the NCAA Tournament, then its highest finish in school history.
 In 2002-03, the Bears won their second-consecutive UAA championship and finished the regular season with a 24-1 record.